Yuliang-Liu/ABCNet_Chinese/README.md

 # Model
-This is our model that can be used for evaluation or pretrained.
+This is our model that can be used for evaluation or pretraining.

 ```
 wget https://drive.google.com/file/d/1iWX2n_BmyltVwQmfj8_oM9z7cJlq1P0m/view?usp=sharing -O model_chn.pth